TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/index.md

 The second use involved the use of XTMF to call the tool with the paramters that are specified in XTMF.
 This allows for Emme to be part of a larger workflow in terms of a Travel Model.
 For example: GTAModelV4 is an agent based travel demand model that builds daily schedules for agents and then assigns them using Emme and the TMGToolbox.

+TMG Toolbox has seven categories:
+1. **Analysis**: Tools for analyzing networks, matrices, or model run results.
+2. **Assignment**: Tools for preparing and running road and transit assignments.
+3. **Common**: Libraries of smaller functions and helper classes.
+4. **Input Output**: Tools for loading and saving various data formats.
+5. **Logbook**: Tools for searching in Emme Logbook.
+6. **Network Editing**: Tools for performing automated network editing tasks.
+7. **XTMF Internal**: Tools which are designed only to be called by XTMF.

 ## Adding the Toolbox

 Adding the toolbox can be done in a number of ways.
 One way is given below.
 Note: Emme V4.3.7 is assumed.
 Older/newer versions may have differences.